rust-lang/rust/README.md

                         use a name-version string as current/new crate
 ```

+This means that you can compare any two crates' specified versions, as long as they are
+available on crates.io or present on your filesystem.

 ## Functionality
 The guideline used to implement semver compatibility is the [API evolution
 RFC](https://github.com/rust-lang/rfcs/blob/master/text/1105-api-evolution.md), which
-applies the principles of semantic versioning to the Rust language.
-According to the RFC,
+applies the principles of semantic versioning to the Rust language's semantics.
+According
-most changes are already recognized correctly, even though trait- and inherent
+to the RFC, most changes are already recognized correctly, even though some type checks
-implementations are not yet handled, and some type checks behave incorrectly.
+still behave incorrectly in edge-cases.
+A longterm goal is to fix this in the compiler.

 At the time of writing, the following types of changes are recognized and classified
 correctly: